JioMeet/JioMeetCoreTemplateSDK_Web/README.md

 The JM Web Core template is a powerful sdk for integrating meetings into your Angular and React applications seamlessly.
 This SDK provides a simple method, `renderMeeting`, to render a meeting UI inside a specified HTML `div` element.

+## Setup

+#### Register on JioMeet Platform:

+You need to first register on Jiomeet platform.
+[Click here to sign up](https://platform.jiomeet.com/login/signUp)

+#### Get your application keys:

+Create a new app.
+Please follow the steps provided in the [Documentation guide](https://dev.jiomeet.com/docs/quick-start/introduction) to create apps before you proceed.

+#### Get your Jiomeet meeting id and pin

+Use the [create meeting api](https://dev.jiomeet.com/docs/JioMeet%20Platform%20Server%20APIs/create-a-dynamic-meeting) to get your room id and password

 ## Installation

+1. **Create an `.npmrc` File**: Before installing the sdk, create an `.npmrc` file in the root directory of your project if it doesn't already exist.

+2. **Configure Authentication**: In the `.npmrc` file,paste the authentication token shared by our team.

 You can install the MeetingSDK using npm or yarn: